WelderIT

 Flux core welding and MIG welding are very common welding processes all over the world.
 Arguments continue to rise on which one is better than the other.
 Some people strongly maintain that MIG welding is better than Flux core welding.
 Others say that Flux is better than MIG.

 Beginners find it even more confusing.
 According to practical reviews from different welders, these two welding processes produce similar results.
 Both FCAW and MIG welding has advantages and disadvantages.
-The battle on Flux Core Vs MIG Welding is yet to find a winner.

 Flux Core Welding